strongbox/strongbox-examples/hello-strongbox-nuget-mono/README.md

 ## Prepare project workspace

-Go to the project folder and execute the following commands:
+Go to the root project folder and execute the following commands:

     $ mkdir -p ./bin
     $ mkdir -p ./.nuget